 Most people answer this question with sales or leads, but you’d be amazed at how many people are running boosted posts (which optimize for post engagement) and complaining that they’re not seeing sales from it.

-If you’re looking for more direct results, you need to be strategic in which type of Facebook ad campaign that you invest your ad dollars in- we’ll discuss this in detail a little later.
+If you’re looking for more direct results, you need to be strategic in which ad format and type of Facebook ad campaign that you invest your ad dollars in- we’ll discuss this in detail a little later.

-For now, let’s talk more about Facebook ad campaigns and objectives.
+For now, let’s talk more about Facebook ads and campaign objectives.
 When we ask what results you’re looking for, we ask because it will help us determine what type of Facebook ad campaign you should be running.

 Pictured above are all the different types of Facebook ad campaigns (or objectives) that you can run, and each optimize for a different purpose.

-For instance, a boosted post under the Engagement campaign will deliver the ad to people within the target audience you select who are likely to engage with your ad (comment on it, like it, share it etc).
-Whereas a Video Views campaign will deliver the ad to people within your target audience who are likely to watch your video ad.
+For instance, a boosted post under the Engagement campaign will deliver the ad to Facebook users within the target audience you select who are likely to engage with your ad (comment on it, like it, share it etc.).
+Whereas a Video Views campaign will deliver the ad to people within your target audience who are likely to watch your video ad in this social network.